rons1/DesignPatterns/README.md

 - Useful for code reuse
 - Useful for running same code with minor changes each time
 - Useful when set of functions run every time

+## 11 - Strategy
+- When you want to use Has-A instead of Is-A